maconmagno/22GHz/README.md

 # 22GHz Data Release
 **22 GHz Radio Data of The BAT AGN Spectroscopic Survey ([BASS](https://www.bass-survey.com/)).
 The native resolution of our observations is 1" (unless we observed in B-array, then it would be 0.3").
 We also produce UV-tapered images with 3" and 6" resolution.
-In addition, each object should have a preview image displaying our 22 GHz image.**
+In addition, each object should have a preview image displaying our 22 GHz data.**

 If any images are missing or if you would like a different lower resolution image feel free to email me at [mmagno@smu.edu] or post in the [Discussions Tab](https://github.com/maconmagno/22GHz/discussions) for this data release.